A new Series 1 for a all new BMW M135i xDrive.

 BMW M135i here, BMW M135i there, you can hear that everywhere.
 But what does that really mean?
 First of all, a « BMW », Bayerische Motoren Werke (Bavarian Motor Works), that you knew.
 It is muscular, like « M » and Motorsport (BMW’s sports department), but not really.
 Oh, yeah?
 Yes, when the « M » is followed by the designation of the range, it is a chassis, transmission and body kit but not a real car entirely revised by BMW Motorsport GmbH.
 To be honest, we only knew one BMW 1 M. It was in 2011 and since then we’ve been satisfied with M100 and a few.
 Okay, fair enough.
 Finally, we can read « 35 », which means powerful for its size, and « i » for gasoline.
 Sounds pretty exciting, doesn’t it?
+Oh yes I forgot « xDrive » which means four-wheel drive, just like the Audi Quattro.
 So once is not usual, let’s start with what I particularly appreciated about this new BMW.

 A young and connected BMW (okay, that’s trendy)